joshuagatizz/path-puzzles-backtracking-solver/README.md

  ```
 ## Usage

-To use the code and data in this repository, simply clone the repository and compile `verifier.cpp` and `solver.cpp` files, run the executable and give and type the input manually or use a file input such as the test cases.
+To use the code and data in this repository, simply clone the repository and compile `verifier.cpp` and `solver.cpp` files, run the executable and type the input manually or use a file input such as the test cases.

 ## Experiment Results